INTRODUCTION

 From the Dashboard

 You can create a new Industry or Institutional Spending Pattern from the dashboard within the Custom Spending Pattern tile or from the Impacts page.
-To get started from the dashboard, select the Spending Pattern tile under Advanced Tools.
+To get started from the dashboard, select the Spending Patterns tile under Advanced Tools.

 From there, select the duplicate button on either the Industry or Institution Spending Pattern that you would like to create.